irissorg/transcripts.podcast.iriss.org.uk/content/transcript/child-abuse-scandals-and-online-discourse.md

 ---
 title: "Child abuse scandals and online discourse"
-subtitle: "On 15 November 2016, Danielle Farrel, spoke to Iriss.fm about her PhD research, which examined the 2012 child abuse scandals in the UK.
-The research focused on the multifunctional nature of online discourse surrounding the issue.
-In this interview,"
+subtitle: "Danielle Farrel, spoke to Iriss.fm about her PhD research, which examined the 2012 child abuse scandals in the UK.
+The research focused on the multifunctional nature of online discourse surrounding the issue."
 date: "2016-11-15T00:00:00+00:00"
 draft: false
 iriss_episode_libsyn_url: "https://podcast.iriss.org.uk/child-abuse-scandals-and-online-discourse-1"